-(1) Coconino County applies to the General Fund, Library District, Fire District Assistance Tax, and Public Health Services District Assistance Funds.
+(1) Coconino County applies to the General Fund, Library District, Fire District Assistance Tax, and Public Health Services District (1) Cocollino County applies to the General Fund, Library District, File District Advisor Funds, and Funds.
 (2) Special District boundaries lie within the total boundary of the Coconino Community College District, but are not district-wide.
 (3) Flood Control District applies to all property outside the cities of Flagstaff, Page and Fredonia.